TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

 The canopy is also great if it’s raining outside, so you can use it all year long.
 Whether it’s sunny or rainy, you can use it to make the detailing job easier.

-The best thing about it is that you don’t need another person to help you, you can assemble it by yourself.
+The best thing about it is that you don’t need another person to help you.
+You can assemble it by yourself.
 That’s why you should look for a popup canopy.

-Also, when you don’t need it, it won’t take a lot of space in your garage or inside your mobile detailing vehicle.
+Also, when you don’t need it, it won’t take up a lot of space in your garage or inside your mobile detailing vehicle.